louisfb01/best_AI_papers_2021/README.md

 Here are the most interesting research papers of the year, in case you missed any of them.
 In short, it is curated list of the latest breakthroughs in AI and Data Science by release date with a clear video explanation, link to a more in-depth article, and code (if applicable).
 Enjoy the read!

-**The complete reference to each paper is listed at the end of this repository.**<br/>
-*This is a work in progress...
-Star this repository to stay up to date!* ⭐️
+**The complete reference to each paper is listed at the end of this repository.** *Star this repository to stay up to date!* ⭐️

 Maintainer: [louisfb01](https://github.com/louisfb01)